 When you get to Batu Caves, there will be so many passengers all getting off at the same station, which ordinarily gets nowhere near that amount of people.
 So many, that they had an on/off system at the platform to manage the huge crowds.

-The entire platform is completely cleared, before the arriving train doors open.
+It worked this way: The entire platform was completely cleared, before the arriving train doors open.
 Then, everyone arriving must exit the station completely and immediately.
-Only then are the crowds outside the station waiting to get on, allowed to enter to board the departing train.
+Only then are the crowds outside the station waiting to get on, allowed to get on the platforms to board the departing train.
 If for some reason you managed to linger on the platform, you might be crushed by this reverse flow.

 Kavadi procession at Batu Caves on Thaipusam